-How do we know if we or a family member has dementia and not just the common age-related forgetfulness?
-What are the signs and symptoms we should watch out for?
+6. How do we know if we or a family member has dementia and not just the common age-related forgetfulness?

 It is easy to miss early symptoms of dementia and therefore miss the chance for early intervention.
 While some of the symptoms are easier to spot, such as delusion, visual hallucinations, anxiety or depression, others such as difficulties with communication, reasoning, problem solving, coordination or handling complex tasks at the mild dementia stage can be mistaken for problems of the aged.
-The subtle difference to look out for is that a person with dementia often has trouble recalling recent events but no such issue remembering things from a longer past.
-For example, they don’t remember if they have taken a meal, where they put their keys and wallets, or ask the same question repeatedly.
+The subtle difference to look out for is that a person with dementia often has trouble recalling recent events but can still remember things from a longer past.
+For example, an elderly might not remember if they have taken a meal, where he put his keys and wallets, or ask the same question repeatedly, but can tell stories from childhood.
 Symptoms worsening over time is another sign of pathological forgetfulness that may relate to dementia.
 Night wandering and sleeplessness are also quite common.

 If you or your family member are experiencing memory issues, see a doctor as soon as possible for early assessment.
 Dementia symptoms may also be caused by other treatable medical conditions, therefore it is important to determine the underlying cause.